 Most countries and all U.S. states regulate (re)insurance business to varying degrees.
-We currently operate in Australia, Bermuda, Canada, Ireland, Singapore, Switzerland, the U.K. and the U.S. Our operating subsidiaries are principally regulated by the regulatory authorities of their respective jurisdictions, and may also be subject to regulation in the jurisdictions of their ceding companies.
+We currently have (re)insurance operations in Australia, Bermuda, Ireland, Singapore, Switzerland, the U.K. and the U.S. Our operating subsidiaries and branches are principally regulated by the regulatory authorities of their respective jurisdictions, and may also be subject to regulation in the jurisdictions of their ceding companies.

 Expansion into additional (re)insurance markets could expose us or our subsidiaries to increasing regulatory oversight.
 However, we intend to continue to conduct our operations so as to minimize the likelihood that our Bermuda subsidiaries will become subject to direct U.S. regulation.